ysyisyourbrother/ysyisyourbrother/README.md

 - 🧑🏻‍💻 Ph.D.
 Student at SMClab@SYSU
 - 🤔 Woking on Mobile Edge Computing
 - ⚡ Go, Python, C++...
-- 💬 I’m looking for opportunity on Mobile MLSys
+- 💬 I’m looking for opportunity and cooperation on Mobile MLSys